-Medibank overseas health cover products pay 100% for the cost of unlimited emergency ambulance serves Australia-wide and transportation to a hospital where immediate professional attention is required, and your medical condition is such that you couldn’t be transported any other way.
-This includes medically necessary road or air transport and emergency call-out fees.
+Medibank Overseas Health Covers will pay towards the costs of unlimited emergency ambulance services Australia-wide.
+This includes transportation to a hospital where immediate professional attention is required, and your medical condition is such that you couldn’t be transported any other way.

-For more information on ambulance services call us on 134 148.
+For more information on ambulance services contact us.